fredgibbs/fredgibbs.github.io/courses/nature-landscape-identity/index.md

 ---
 layout: syllabus
-course-title: Food, Technology, and Society
+course-title: Nature, Landscape, Identity
-course-slug: food-technology-society
+course-slug: nature-landscape-identity
-term: Spring 2022
-number: HIST 412
+number: HIST 300-011
-title: Food, Technology, and Society
+term: Fall 2022
 section: home
 ---

-# HIST 412: Food, Technology & Society
+# Nature, Landscape, Identity

 ## Logistics
+- HIST 300-011
 - 3 Credit Hours
-- Spring 2022; M,W,F 11 - 11:50
+- MW 3:00 -- 5:30 (but really 4:30--5 most days)
 - Fred Gibbs \([fwgibbs@unm.edu](mailto:fwgibbs@unm.edu)\) @ 1077 Mesa Vista Hall
-- Student Hours:
+- Student Hours: W 1:00--3:00 via Zoom (see the Learn for the link).
+I'm always happy to meet before or after class or schedule a different time.

 ## Course Description
-It's easy to take supermarkets for granted.
-Why shouldn't they abound with vibrant and uniform vegetables, tasty snacks, and highly perishable but perfectly safe meat and dairy products.
-But the seeming inevitability of our grocery stores obscures the complex and frequently surprising history of the intersection of food and technology.
-Carefully considering the inevitable tension between our desire for pure, natural food and our desire for cheap, convenient, and consistent food gives us a better understanding of not only our changing relationship to food, but also technology in general.
+Nature and landscape so often seem in the background.
+At the same time, we recognize that the spaces around us connects us to our past and charts a course for the future.
+This course explores how the ideas of nature, landscapes around us, influence personal identities, communities, regions, and nations.

 ## Student Learning Outcomes
+- Describe how the attitudes towards nature have shifted over time.
-- Articulate the history of the US food system and its relationship with technological developments
+- Articulate how landscapes of all kinds mediates our relationship to the past, present, and future.
-- Think broadly and critically about how food is produced and how technological improvements have altered food systems and our relationship to food
-- Articulate clear arguments about the intersection of agriculture, consumerism, environmental and population health
-- Understand modern technological developments with respect to food in historical context
-- Critically evaluate argument and evidence in any food-related writing
+- Explain how landscape can influence constructions of identities at personal, regional, and national levels.

 ## Readings & Assignments
-Note at the top of the page, the link to the schedule page of the syllabus: [http://fredgibbs.net/courses/food-technology-society/schedule.html](http://fredgibbs.net/courses/food-technology-society/schedule.html).
+Note at the top of the page, the link to the SCHEDULE page of the syllabus!

 Please note that the schedule is a living document and changes depending on what's going on in the course.
 If you print it out, you'll need to keep your paper version up to date with the online version.
 If you keep a browser tab open all semester, make sure you refresh it when you go to look up the next assignment and reflection prompt.